Kika Nazareth

-Francisca Ramos Ribeiro Nazareth Sousa (born 17 November 2002), commonly known as Kika or Kika Nazareth, is a Portuguese professional footballer who plays as a forward or an attacking midfielder for Liga F club Barcelona and the Portugal national team.
+Francisca Ramos Ribeiro Nazareth Sousa (born 17 November 2002), commonly known as Kika or Kika Nazareth, is a Portuguese footballer who plays for Liga F club Barcelona and the Portugal national team.

 Club career

 Benfica

 Nazareth made her senior debut for Benfica at the age of 16 and signed her first professional contract with the club on 7 October 2020, at the age of 17.

-On the 2023–24 season, Nazareth was part of the historical Benfica team that won all four domestic competitions: the Supertaça de Portugal (Portuguese Supercup, third in the club's history), the Taça da Liga (Portuguese League Cup, fourth in the club's history), the Campeonato Nacional (Portuguese League, fourth in the club's history), and the Taça de Portugal (Portuguese National Cup, second in the club's history).
-This was the first time a women's team in Portugal managed this feat, and it is yet to be replicated.
+On the 2023–24 season, Nazareth was part of the historic Benfica team that won all four domestic competitions: the Supertaça de Portugal, the Taça da Liga, the Campeonato Nacional, and the Taça de Portugal.

-Nazareth was forced to miss two months of play after sustaining an injury against Valadares Gaia in early January 2024.
+Nazareth was forced to miss two months of play after sustaining an injury in early January 2024.
 She returned in March and quickly took back her spot in the starting lineup.
-Across all competitions (including the Champions League), Nazareth played 37 matches, scoring 25 goals and assisting 8.

 Barcelona

-On 4 July 2024, Nazareth completed a move to Spanish giants FC Barcelona for €500,000, a record fee for the women's football scene in Portugal.
-She made her official debut in a 3–0 win against Deportivo de La Coruña in early September, and scored her first official goal in a 4–1 win over Levante in late October.
+On 4 July 2024, Nazareth completed a move to Liga F side FC Barcelona for €500,000, a record fee for the women's football in Portugal.
+She made her official debut in a 3–0 win against Deportivo de La Coruña in early September, and scored her first league goal for the club in a 4–1 win over Levante in late October.

-Nazareth secured her first piece of silverware with Barcelona on 26 January 2025, when the culers defeated their eternal rivals Real Madrid (5–0) to claim their 5th Spanish Supercup.
+Nazareth secured her first piece of silverware with Barcelona on 26 January 2025, when the culers defeated rivals Real Madrid 5–0 to claim the Spanish Supercup.

-On the second leg of the Copa de la Reina semi-final against Real Madrid, Nazareth suffered a serious ankle injury, forcing her to be subbed off at half-time.
-This injury would mark the end of her club football season, and brought her participation in the European Championship into question.
-From the sidelines, however, Nazareth saw Barcelona win a record sixth consecutive Liga F (Primera División) (10th overall) and second consecutive Copa de la Reina (5th in six years, 11th overall), adding two more medals to her personal cabinet.
-Barcelona could not secure a Champions League victory, losing 1-0 against Arsenal FC in the final, held in her hometown of Lisbon.
-Still, Nazareth was able to help Barcelona win the 2024-25's Copa Catalunya Femenina, given the large interval between the semi-finals and final (over 6 months).
+On the second leg of the Copa de la Reina semi-final against Real Madrid, Nazareth suffered a serious ankle injury, forcing her to be substituted off at half-time.
+This injury would force the end of her club football season, and brought her participation in the 2025 Euro into question.
+From the sidelines, Nazareth saw Barcelona win a record sixth consecutive Liga F title and second consecutive Copa de la Reina.
+Barcelona could not secure a Champions League victory, losing 1-0 against Arsenal in the final, held in Nazareth's hometown of Lisbon.
+She was able to help Barcelona win the 2024-25 Copa Catalunya Femenina, given the large interval of over six months between the semi-finals and final.

+In the 2025–26 season, Nazareth helped Barcelona win another quadruple (the club's fourth overall and second to include the Champion's League).
+The team won every competition they entered that season, further cementing their chokehold both nationally and continentally.
+With Barcelona's Champions League victory, Nazareth became only the second Portuguese player to win the women's competition, following the footsteps of former teammate Jéssica Silva.